nickpending/mcp-censys/README.md

 Built on the official Censys Python SDK, this lightweight container exposes precise reconnaissance tools through Claude-friendly functions.

+> [!NEW] **MCP Prompt Templates**
+>
+> This version introduces **MCP Prompt Templates** - predefined instruction sets that guide Claude's analysis of domain data.
+These templates provide structured guidance on how to organize and present the findings, ensuring consistent, high-quality outputs.
+[Learn more about MCP Prompts](https://modelcontextprotocol.io/docs/concepts/prompts).

 ## Features

 - **Conversational Queries**: Natural language access to Censys intel
 - **Domain and IP Lookup**: Get DNS names, ASN, services, and TLS context
 - **New FQDN Discovery**: Find recently seen subdomains from DNS and cert data
 - **MCP-Compatible Tools**: Use directly from Claude Desktop
+- **MCP Prompt Templates**: ✨ Built-in structured guidance templates that instruct Claude exactly how to analyze and present domain data ([learn more about MCP Prompts](https://modelcontextprotocol.io/docs/concepts/prompts))
 - **Dockerized with .env support**: Secure, repeatable usage
 - **Lightweight API Client**: Based on Censys Python SDK

 ## Tools

-- **lookup_domain** - Get comprehensive IPs, DNS names, services, and ASN info for a domain (aggregates data across all results)
+- **lookup_domain** - Get comprehensive IPs, DNS names, services, and ASN info for a domain (aggregates data across all results) with **built-in MCP prompts** that guide Claude to organize findings into meaningful sections
-- **lookup_domain_detailed** - Return a sample of 3 individual host records with services, ASN, geo, and TLS data, along with information about total available records
+- **lookup_domain_detailed** - Return a sample of 3 individual host records with services, ASN, geo, and TLS data, along with information about total available records and **structured MCP prompts** for comprehensive infrastructure analysis
 - **lookup_ip** - Enrich an IP with DNS, ASN, service info, and TLS metadata
 - **new_fqdns** - Find recently observed FQDNs for a domain (via DNS and certs)
 - **host_services** - List open ports and service banners for a given domain or IP